Qualified business income (QBI) deduction: What is it and who qualifies?

 The qualified business income (QBI) deduction is a tax benefit that allows pass-through business owners to deduct up to 20% of their qualified business income.
 Introduced by the Tax Cuts and Jobs Act (TCJA) of 2017, this provision also extends to 20% of qualified real estate investment trust (REIT) dividends and publicly traded partnership (PTP) income.

-- Limited liability companies (LLCs): Companies (LLCs) that elect to be taxed as partnerships or sole proprietorships, where income flows directly to the members.
+- Limited liability companies (LLCs): Companies that elect to be taxed as partnerships or sole proprietorships, where income flows directly to the members

 Specified service trade or business (SSTB)

-Certain businesses classified as Specified Service Trades or Businesses (SSTBs) qualify for the deduction.
-Under IRC Section 199A(d)(2), a specified service trade or business (SSTB) is defined as a trade or business that meets any of the following criteria:
+Certain businesses classified as specified service trades or businesses (SSTBs) also qualify for the deduction.
+Under Internal Revenue Code (IRC) Section 199A(d)(2), an SSTB is a trade or business that meets any of the following criteria:

-- provides services in accounting, health, law, actuarial science, athletics, brokerage services, consulting, financial services, or the performing arts; or
+- Provides services in accounting, health, law, actuarial science, athletics, brokerage services, consulting, financial services, or the performing arts

-- provides services in investing and investment management, trading, or dealing in securities, partnership interests, or commodities; or
+- Provides services in investing and investment management, trading, or dealing in securities, partnership interests, or commodities

 While SSTBs are eligible for the QBI deduction, their eligibility phases out entirely once taxable income exceeds the established upper-income threshold.